davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 Has the best test suite in history, but it is always red because a rewrite is in progress.

-If you give an existing project in PHP and MySQL to this perosn, she will start rewriting it with Go with a NoSQL-database.
+If you give an existing project in PHP and MySQL to this person, she will start rewriting it with Go with a NoSQL-database.
 Then she will ask what the problem was that needed to be fixed.